-Note: The chart below only contains exercises that most directly train the biceps brachii.
+Note: The exercise lists below only contain movements that most directly train the biceps brachii.
 However, the biceps brachii are also get worked hard, though less directly, during brachialis exercises (e.g. preacher curl, concentration curl), brachioradialis exercises (e.g. hammer curl, reverse curl) and back exercises (e.g. chin up, underhand row).

 Self Myofascial Release Techniques

 When using these techniques, give special attention to the common trigger points shown in the image below.